Turkey says to export fast-results coronavirus detection kit

 China's coronavirus outbreak has showed no sign of peaking with health authorities reporting more than 5,000 new cases earlier on Friday.

-Earlier this month, Turkey evacuated 42 people from China's Wuhan, the epicenter of the outbreak, and kept them quarantined for 14 days while authorities ran tests.
+Earlier this month, Turkey evacuated 42 people from China's Wuhan, the epicentre of the outbreak, and kept them quarantined for 14 days while authorities ran tests.

 Speaking in Ankara after the quarantine period expired with no detected infections, Health Minister Fahrettin Koca said Turkey's coronavirus detection kit has a 99.6% accuracy rate.